 Doula (pronounced doo-lah) is a Greek word meaning “women’s servant.”
-(While not all birth givers identify as female or women, I feel the origins of the word are still useful).
 A labor or birth doula is a formally or informally trained support individual who provides a range of support to those who are pregnant, birthing, and postpartum and focuses on them with continuous one-on-one attention during labor.

 Some birth/labor doulas may choose to refer to themselves as a labor companion, labor support specialist, birth professional, birth/labor assistants, birth coach, birth consultant, or birth keeper.

 - share resources & information pertaining to you

 - help you formulate your unique Birth Plan

 - assist with questions you may not feel comfortable immediately asking your care provider